apify/apify-docs/sources/platform/integrations/actors/integrating_actors_via_api.md

 # Integrating Actors via API

 You can integrate Actors via API using the [Create webhook](/api/v2#/reference/webhooks/webhook-collection/create-webhook) endpoint.
-It’s the same as any other webhook, but to make sure you see it in Apify Console, you need to make sure of few things.
+It’s the same as any other webhook, but to make sure you see it in Apify Console, you need to make sure of a few things.

 * The `requestUrl` field needs to point to the **Run Actor** or **Run task** endpoints and needs to use their IDs as identifiers (ie. not their technical names).
 * The `payloadTemplate` field should be valid JSON - ie. it should only use variables enclosed in strings.
 You will also need to make sure that it contains a `payload` field.